microsoft/TrashClassifier/README.md

 Place the enclosure about your trash bins and run the program to get a faster, more reliable way of reducing our waste!

-## Contributing
+## Questions, Ideas, and Contributing

+Questions about or ideas for this project?
+Please let us know!
+We are always looking to improve our sample code and documentation.

-This project welcomes contributions and suggestions.
+This project also welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.

 When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
 Simply follow the instructions